 Note that DDS-PSM-Cxx does not require implementations to use the new Plain Language Binding it defines; that binding is an optional conformance point.
 The Java Type Representation will need to change significantly to address this issue.
 It is a monumental undertaking and the benefit of that is not clear.
 This issue is therefore rejected.

 However, a clarification has been added in response to this issue.
-The specification document now describes plain language binding for Java.
+The specification document now describes plain language binding for Java in section 9.
 Majority of plain language binding for Java is borrowed from the X-Types specification (ptc/2010-05-12) and IDL-to-Java mapping (formal/2008-01-11).
-Two exceptions and a detailed example are added in Section 9 of the DDS PSM for Java specification.
+Two exceptions and a detailed example are added in Section 9 of the specification.

 Attributes in IDL map to getter/setter methods.
-Bean style convention will be followed.
+Java Bean style convention will be followed.

 Unbounded sequences will be mapped to Java interface java.util.Collection<E> and bounded sequences and arrays will map to Java arrays.